zeek/spicy/doc/autogen/types/unit.rst

     Returns an iterator to the current position in the unit's input stream.
 If executed from inside a field hook, the position will represent the first byte that the field has been parsed from.
-If this method is called before the unit's parsing has begun, it will throw a runtime exception.

 .. spicy:method:: unit::set_input unit set_input False void (i: iterator<stream>)